Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Introduction

-To overcome these limitations, we propose \textbf{Direct Diffusion Score Preference Optimization (DDSPO)}, a generalized variant of Diffusion DPO that formulates preference supervision in score space at each diffusion timestep rather than in the final sample space.
+To overcome these limitations, we propose \textbf{Direct Diffusion Score Preference Optimization (DDSPO)} that formulates preference supervision in score space at each diffusion timestep rather than in the final sample space.
 Unlike prior approaches that define preferences over final samples \( (\x_0^w, \x_0^l) \), DDSPO introduces stepwise supervision by comparing the denoising scores of a contrastive policy pair at each timestep.
 This is implemented by extending preference labels to tuples \(((\x_t^w, \x_{t-1}^w), (\x_t^l, \x_{t-1}^l))\), derived from the contrastive policy pair, \ie, preferred and dispreferred denoising policies.
 We define a score-space loss that optimizes the model’s denoising predictions toward targets \( \boldsymbol{\epsilon}_\star^w \) and \( \boldsymbol{\epsilon}_\star^l \), corresponding to preferred and dispreferred behavior at each timestep.
 By deriving per-timestep targets from the contrastive policy pair, DDSPO enables richer supervision across denoising steps and reduces reliance on final outputs \( \x_0 \).
-For practical use of DDSPO, we further introduce an instantiation of the contrastive policy pair using a pretrained reference model conditioned on original and perturbed prompts, which define the preferred and dispreferred denoising behaviors, respectively.
-Given an input prompt $\vc$ and its semantically degraded variant $\vc^{-}$, we construct pseudo preference signals as follows: the reference model’s score prediction $\noise_{\text{ref}}(\x_t^w, t, \vc)$ is treated as the target for preferred denoising behavior, while $\noise_{\text{ref}}(\x_t^l, t, \vc^{-})$ represents a dispreferred direction.
-The model is then trained to match the preferred score and to actively avoid the dispreferred score.
-This stepwise contrastive signal allows DDSPO to steer the model toward desirable generation behavior without any explicit preference annotations or reward modeling, making the method directly applicable even when human-labeled preference data is unavailable.
+To instantiate the contrastive policy pair, we propose two complementary approaches: a Data-Driven Contrastive Policy Pair (DD-CPP), which trains separate models on preferred and dispreferred samples, and a Training-Free Contrastive Policy Pair (TF-CPP), which directly constructs stepwise contrastive directions from a pretrained reference model using an original prompt $\vc$ and a semantically degraded variant $\vc^{-}$. \dohyun{As a result, DDSPO consistently improves its base models and remains competitive with human-supervised methods across text--image alignment and aesthetic quality.
+More importantly, controlled comparisons show that stepwise supervision derived from contrastive policy pairs is more effective than supervision based on forward-process approximations.} \previous{As a result, DDSPO achieves competitive or superior performance across text--image alignment and aesthetic quality, demonstrating that stepwise contrastive supervision over backward denoising transitions is more effective than forward-process-based approximations.} Our main contributions are threefold: \begin{itemize} \item We propose DDSPO, a preference optimization framework that enables direct supervision over intermediate denoising steps in score space through a contrastive policy pair.